sandilejiyane3/IT-Support-Journey/README.md

-# IT Support Learning Journey 🚀
+# IT Support Journey 🚀

 Hi, I'm Sandile.
 I'm transitioning into IT with a focus on IT Support, Networking, and Cloud.